 Preservation NC, Western Office

 Join the revitalization of one of NC’s most walkable small town Main Streets!
-The historic Spencer Theater was built around 1919 and is located in the heart of Spencer’s National Register District (click here to see the National Register nomination).
+The historic (former) Motor Company Building (locally known as the Spencer Theatre) was built around 1919 and is located in the heart of Spencer’s National Register District (click here to see the National Register nomination).
 It is waiting on a renewed purpose and is an easy walk to nearby shops, adjoining historic neighborhoods, churches, the library and parks.
 The NC Transportation Museum is within view!

 Spencer is a forward-thinking North Carolina Small Town Main Street City that offers the many pleasantries and amenities of a small village atmosphere, yet it is within easy access to I-85 and larger nearby urban centers such as Charlotte (45 minutes), Winston-Salem (45 minutes), Greensboro(one hour), and Lexington (30 minutes).
 An Amtrak station is just 3 miles away in Salisbury.
 Nearby attractions include the North Carolina Transportation Museum, Wil-Cox Pedestrian Bridge, and historic downtown Salisbury.
 Also nearby are several parks, including Dan Nicholas Park and Stanback Forest (also known as Spencer Woods), a 56-acre natural area with walking trails.